top of page

 First Aid for Falls

-• Check for injuries: Look for bleeding, swelling, bruises, or signs of broken bones.
+• Assess injuries: check for bleeding, swelling, or broken bones.

-• Apply ice: Use an ice pack wrapped in cloth for 15–20 minutes to reduce swelling.
+• Apply ice for 15–20 minutes to reduce swelling.

-• Apply ice and observe closely for the next 24 hours.
+• Apply ice and monitor closely for 24 hours.

-• Watch for vomiting, confusion, drowsiness, or loss of consciousness.
-If any occur, seek immediate medical care.
+• Watch for vomiting, confusion, drowsiness, or loss of consciousness—seek immediate medical care if any occur.

 Go to the ER or call 911 if: